 - Pick out aftercare products that will soothe rather than irritate your new tattoo.
 Balmonds Skin Salvation and Balmonds Daily Moisturising Cream both contain naturally anti-inflammatory herbs to reduce swelling, inflammation and itchiness, and are rich in nutritious oils to support the skin’s natural cycle of repair and regeneration.

-- Use balm to begin with, but if your tattoo is getting dry, flaky and itchy after the first week apply a small amount of lotion to the area to keep it moisturised.
+- Use our Skin Salvation balm to begin with, but if your tattoo is getting dry, flaky and itchy after the first week apply a small amount of lotion to the area to keep it moisturised.